luvega-rj/Code-challenge/README.md

 This is a JavaScript program that calculates an employee's gross salary, payee (tax), NHIF and NSSF deductions and net salary based on their basic salary and benefits.

-### Installation

-1. Clone the repository to your local machine
-2. Open the `index.html` file in your browser

 ### Usage